Liew-17/Fit_Diet_PlanSystem/README.md

 2. Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
 3. Run the `Main` class located in the `application` package.

-## Contribution to SDG 3
-By providing a structured system to track and manage food intake and exercise routines, this project directly encourages healthier daily habits, thereby supporting **SDG 3: Good Health and Well-Being**.

 ---